 Going back to college at 45 years old isn’t easy, even if Thomas makes it look easy.

-Most of his classmates in the PLC didn’t want anything passed what they had gotten.
-Tommy saw Portobello Institute as the next step and he wasn’t going to stop where he was, “The course content was very good…when I walked into the class I think a few of them thought I was a lecturer, but once you got the first couple of weeks in everyone kind of settled down.”
+“The course content was very good.
+When I walked into the class I think a few of them thought I was a lecturer, but once you got the first couple of weeks in everyone kind of settled down,” he said.

 Although he stood out at first, there was real value in Tommy being a mature student.
 He knew what he wanted.
 He had a clear purpose of why he was attending his Sports Therapy classes and what outcomes he wanted to gain.